LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 - As a user, I would like to know the number of jobs that matched my search results so that I can be sure my filters are being applied.
 - As a user, I would like to know what I can do at the company so that I get excited about working for the company.
 - As a user, I would like to provide the role that I am interested in and the city I would like to work in so that I can find job listings that are relevant to me.
+- As a user, I would like to navigate to a different page to see my job results so that I am not overwhelmed by the home page's content.